daryllxd/lifelong-learning/programming/ruby/gems/pry.md

     -G, --grep           Filter output by regular expression -h, --help           Show help

-## Rails Conf 2013 Pry-- The Good Parts! by Conrad Irwin
+## Rails Conf 2013 Pry-- The Good Parts by Conrad Irwin

 Devs spend 60% of the time is spent debugging.
+Think of Pry has a lot of small features.

 Pry's variable on last output: `_`.

+    $ wtf?               # Show backtrace
+    $ _ex_               # Show last exception
+    $ cat basic_auth.rb  # Open a file inside of pry
+    $ require _file_     # _file_ is an alias of the last file taken.
+    $ $ BasicAuth.decode # Show source of the module
+    $ edit               # Give a method name and it will open in the editor.
+Pry has actually edited it.

+    $ play -l 19         # Playing the 19th line, same as executing it
+    $ cd new_post        # Go inside the variable
+    :1> ls               # Show the methods/instance variables inside the variable itself :> edit --ex         # Opening the file itself and going to the last exception
+    $ .git diff          # Adding a dot before = running it in the Shell :> edit --ex         # Opening the file itself and going to the last exception
+    $ puts "hello";      # Tell Pry to skip the output phase, just show side effects.

+Plugins:

+- `pry-rescue`: Automatically opens pry wherever you have an unhandled exception or test failure.
+- `pry-stack_explorer`: Lets you move up/down the call stack as though you had a binding.pry at ever level.
+- `BetterErrors.use_pry!`
+- `pry-debugger`: Adds break, step/next, continue.
+- `pry-plus`: Collection of the plugins.